PAPER-2025-006

 Abstract

-This paper documents the application of Heidegger's system-level hermeneutic question—"Does this serve the whole?"—to form field design.
+This case study the application of Heidegger's system-level hermeneutic question (a method of interpretation that asks whether each part serves the understanding of the whole, not just whether it's technically correct)—"Does this serve the whole?"—to form field design.
 Through a case study of Webflow's app submission form, we demonstrate that form fields which don't apply to certain contexts create systemic disconnection: developers enter incorrect values, reviewers manually clear them, and submissions are delayed.
 The solution is subtractive: hide fields that don't apply rather than instructing users to leave them blank.
 This reveals a general principle: absence is clearer than instruction.

 3